Brain Fog Causes, Symptoms, and Treatments

 - How symptoms have changed over time

-Your doctor may also request a blood test, CT scan, or advanced MRI.
+Your doctor may also request a blood test, Electroencephalogram (EEG), CT scan, or advanced MRI.

 What Can You Do to Fight Brain Fog?

-Brain fog may be a sign that your body isn’t operating at peak performance, much like when you get sick with a cold or flu.
-The brain needs constant oxygen, the right supply of nutrients, and rest in order to function well.
+When your head feels heavy and foggy, this may be a sign that your body isn’t operating at peak performance, much like when you get sick with a cold or flu.
+The brain needs constant oxygen, the right supply of nutrients, and rest to function well.

 When we fall short in one area of health, it’s easy to spiral out of control.
 Looking at the list of causes for brain fog, the cycle becomes clear: lack of sleep can lead to stress, which can lead to poor diet, and so on.